HuguesTHOMAS/KPConv-PyTorch/doc/scene_segmentation_guide.md

 ## Scene Segmentation on S3DIS

 ### Data

+We consider our experiment folder is located at `XXXX/Experiments/KPConv-PyTorch`.
+And we use a common Data folder loacated at `XXXX/Data`.
+Therefore the relative path to the Data folder is `../../Data`.

 S3DIS dataset can be downloaded <a href="https://goo.gl/forms/4SoGp4KtH1jfRqEj2">here (4.8 GB)</a>.
-Download the file named `Stanford3dDataset_v1.2.zip`, uncompress the folder and move it to `Data/S3DIS/Stanford3dDataset_v1.2`.
+Download the file named `Stanford3dDataset_v1.2.zip`, uncompress the data and move it to `../../Data/S3DIS`.

+N.B.
+If you want to place your data anywhere else, you just have to change the variable `self.path` of `S3DISDataset` class ([here](https://github.com/HuguesTHOMAS/KPConv-PyTorch/blob/afa18c92f00c6ed771b61cb08b285d2f93446ea4/datasets/S3DIS.py#L88)).

 ### Training